datngu/sarek_offline/README_old.md

 ```

-You may check your directory structure now:
+You may check you directory structure now:

 ```bash
 tree gatk_hg38 -L 1